ukwa/ukwa-manage/doc/tasks.md

 |------|-------------|

 Current inside Docker we run:

 - Pulse start/stop (Currently hard-hooked into W3ACT feeds - maybe cache those feeds on HDFS and use that from crawler engine)
+- Moving WREN files into the job launch folder.
 - ScanForFilesToMove (i.e. move-to-HDFS but no delete right now)

-- Update GeoIP databases
-- Moving WREN files into the job launch folder.
+We should also consider running:

 - Closing open WARCs and removing .lck files for old/dead jobs.
 - Scan remote and upload (manually run but not production)
 - Scan Crawler03 and make sure we have the old SIPs.
+- Update GeoIP databases
 - Make move-to-hdfs work for DC
 - FTP of Nominet data to HDFS
 - The task that gets log files and pushes them up to HDFS (hdfssync).